command-line-interface-pages/site.github.io/content/goals.md

 # Introduction :information_source:

-This page contains the current goals we wanna archive in our project.
-The main task now is to make all tools, pages and themes support [v2.7.0 syntax][syntax].
+The main task now is to make all tools support
+[v2.7.0 syntax][syntax]:

+- write Bash-based parser to quickly parse pages
+- use it in render and some converters

 ## [CLI pages][cli-pages] :books: